pheonix99/LevelableAivu/Readme.md

 What it does:
 You can now pick what feats and spells Aivu takes on levelup.
 Aivu can now equip animal companion specific items if other requirements are met.
-Aivu's dragonfear is a toggle.

 Optional Components:
-Aivu can take barding proficiency feats
 Aivu's spell list includes the bard list per TT havoc dragons.

 Installation and Compatability considerations: